-In the example of industrial equipment, oil analysis can perform an additional function too.
-By looking at the type, size and shape of the metal particulates that are suspended in the oil, the health of the equipment it is lubricating can also be determined.
+Oil analysis can perform an additional function in the example of industrial equipment.
+By looking at the type, size, and shape of the metal particulates that are suspended in the oil, the health of the equipment it is lubricating can also be determined.

 There are various types of condition-based monitoring techniques.
 Here are a few common examples:

-- Vibration analysis: Rotating equipment such as compressors, pumps and motors all exhibit a certain degree of vibration.
-As they degrade, or fall out of alignment, the amount of vibration increases.
+- Vibration analysis: Rotating equipment such as compressors, pumps, and motors all exhibit a certain degree of vibration.
+As they degrade or fall out of alignment, the vibration increases.
 Vibration sensors can be used to detect when this becomes excessive.

-- Infrared: IR cameras can be used to detect high-temperature conditions in energized equipment
+- Infrared: IR cameras can detect high-temperature conditions in energized equipment.

-- Operational performance: Sensors throughout a system measure pressure, temperature, flow etc.
+- Operational performance: Sensors measure pressure, temperature, flow, etc.

 - Spot readings can be performed at regular intervals using portable instruments